All about birds

 Bird migration

 Exactly how migrating birds know where to go is still being researched.
-What scientists do know is that birds have an inborn sense of direction, fostered by the earth’s magnetic force Some seem to use the sun or wind direction to help guide them.
-And, they can use their eyesight to follow geographical landmarks.
-They also learn from their parents.
+What scientists do know is that birds have an inborn sense of direction, fostered by the earth’s magnetic force.
+Some seem to use the sun or wind direction to help guide them, and they can also use their eyesight to follow geographical landmarks.
+They learn from their parents.

 Bar-Tailed Godwit standing in water

-US birds typically fly one of four main routes because of geographical formations, such as mountains, coastlines, waterways, and deserts, that either help or impede their progress.
+U.S. birds typically fly one of four main routes because of geographical formations, such as mountains, coastlines, waterways, and deserts, that either help or impede their progress.
 They generally follow the same route year after year, but they’re capable of changing their pattern.

-Foods, eating, digestion, crop
+Food, eating, digestion, crop

 Depending on the species, birds eat seeds, nuts, fruit, nectar, insects, fish and other sea creatures, reptiles, amphibians, other birds, mammals, and carrion.
 If it’s organic, one bird or another will eat it.

 The way they swallow those foods is unique.
 Birds don’t have a “soft palate,” which is a soft but muscular tissue located on the roof of the mouth toward the back.
 Many other animals, including humans, have one.
 (Try to swallow without allowing your tongue to touch the roof of your mouth.)
-Lacking this, birds must compensate by tilting their head up, so that food and water glide down into their throat to be swallowed.
-This may be most easily witnessed at a birdbath, where you can see one fill its bill with water and then slightly tip its head.
+Lacking this, birds must compensate by tilting their head upward, so that food and water glide down into their throat to be swallowed.
+This may be most easily witnessed at a birdbath, where you can see one fill its bill with water and then slightly tilt its head.

 Some birds use their bill to crush or break open seed shells, while others use it to tear food apart.
 Either way, birds don’t have teeth and don’t chew their food.
 But they produce a lot of saliva, which helps to glue some foods into a ball for swallowing.